redhat-openstack/openstack-puppet-modules/README.md

 ##### `ensure`
 Is passed to the package reference for the JRE/JDK package.
 Valid values are **present** or a version number.
-Default 'present'
+Default value 'present'

 ##### `jna_ensure`
 Is passed to the package reference for the JNA package.
 Valid values are **present** or a version number.
-Default 'present'
+Default value 'present'

 ##### `jna_package_name`
 If the default value of *undef* is left as it is, then a package called jna or libjna-java will be installed on a Red Hat family or Ubuntu system respectively.
 Alternatively, one can specify a package that is available in a package repository to the node.
-Default 'undef'
+Default value 'undef'

 ##### `package_name`
 If the default value of *undef* is left as it is, then a package called